 - Determining proper engineering and administrative controls, work practices and personal protective equipment (PPE) to implement when employees work with specific chemicals.
-OES can provide guidance if requested.
+Public Health and Environmental Safety (PHES) can provide guidance if requested.

 - Ensuring proper labeling of all chemical containers, storage cabinets and work areas as needed.